 Spaced practice and reviewing learning content makes learning stick.
-Encouraging learners to bring learning into the workflow and practice applying their new knowledge right away builds associations that make it easier to remember and recall important information.
+Encouraging learners to bring learning into the workflow, as a performance support and practice applying their new knowledge right away builds associations that make it easier to remember and recall important information.

 Calling learners away from work and asking them to spend an hour or a morning “doing training” does none of these things.

 It also creates friction.